-The first thing we learn about the automated HR screening robots or applicant tracking systems as they scour our profiles, is that they have no sense of humor, style, and lack the ability to detect soft-skills in candidates.
+The first thing we learn about the automated Human Resource screening robots or applicant tracking systems as they scour our profiles, is that they have no sense of humor, style and lack the ability to detect soft-skills in candidates.
 The result of this, is that great candidates and new graduates are missed.
 The automated search misses the gestalt or wholeness of a person.
 It’s not all bad though.

 If you are a Registered Nurse, you can quit your job at 10 am and be re-hired by 2 pm the same day.
 If you are a Software Engineer, your chances of being hired quickly are pretty high, provided you can actually code.
 If you can take low pay and pass your certification exam, simply hold your hand up as a Teacher and you will be hired tomorrow.
 Now if you don’t fall into those categories what’s left?

-For the HR folks you need to reach out past the robots to people you find interesting.
+For the Human Resource or HR recruiters you need to reach out past the robots to people you find interesting.
 It is your sense curiosity and humanity that we are all depending on!
 Of course this depends on our profiles making into your awareness and not being filtered out by the robots.

 I am sure there are recruiters that have received resumes from a Subway sandwich kid applying for a Director or VP position.
 So Workday and the other makers of fine software need to tweak their parsing algorithms to capture not just a singular word but contextual clues that make someone ideal for the position.
 Heck you can even code in the old Myers-Briggs personality types and juxtapose it against the position requirements to get a more ideal target set of candidates.
 What do you think?